NReilingh/describe-repo-schema/README.md

 I am not sure that anything like this exists to date.
 Yeoman offers some utility as a scaffolding generator, but it is more of a templating system than a scaffold composition tool.

+## Everything Sucks, Let's Brainstorm

+Provides: Things that the repo's content provides as outputs to the world.
+Generator: when the repo does not provide the output statically, but builds it dynamically from some kind of procedure that may require inputs.
+Consumes: what a generator requires as input.
+Expects: what a provided executable file might be designed to recieve as input.

+This actually _does_ kind of work, since the one kind of opinionation we should have here is that parts of the repo that receive input or are output to by a generator are in the gitignore space.

+We can say that an output FileType has targets for what it is intended to be consumed by.
+These external factors (#Platform and #Consumer) are also treated as generator inputs.

+Things are making sense, then.
+What's next is to figure out how to describe generic functions.
+Are they the same as generators?
+Very similar, to be sure.
+The problem is I'm not sure where to put them... yet.
+Do they have the same type signature?
+Is a build the same thing as a generic executable procedure?
+I think we can define a build and a script both as a type of command.
+Or build and command as a type of script.

+Okay so the types here are a bit confusing, but the main problem is still what do we _call it_ when it is some kind of function run on the repo itself, and where do we locate it in the file?